 The Stages Of Customer Loyalty

-Finally, the third stage, insistence, represents the pinnacle of brand loyalty, where customers consistently choose your brand for specific purchases and take pride in their choice.
-These customers are invaluable, often acting as brand ambassadors who promote your brand through word-of-mouth.
+- Brand Insistence: The third stage, where customers consistently choose a brand for specific purchases and take pride in their choice.

 Level 1: Awareness – The Change To Create Brand Recognition